bwlewis/irlba/README.md

 performance and rarely converged to a solution for ill-conditioned matrices.
 Replacements are under consideration but did not make it in to the update.

-I plan to submit the new package to CRAN in August or September, 2015.

 ### Package features that are mostly the same
 - Fast truncated singular value decomposition